-You sell what you sell, large or small, so it’s important to optimize your operations and your shipping practices to keep your budget in check.
+You sell what you sell, large or small, so optimizing your operations and shipping practices is crucial to keep your budget in check.

 - Make sure you’re using the right packaging.
-Review your packaging guidelines with your warehouse team to ensure they’re not using packaging that is unnecessarily large.
+Review your packaging guidelines with your warehouse team to ensure they’re not using unnecessarily large packaging.

 - Double-check your invoices.
 Sometimes the carrier determines your packaging to be larger than it is.
 Dispute charges that are incorrect.

 - Optimize.
-If your carrier invoices regularly reveal any of the charges or surcharges we’ve talked about here, work with your carrier rep to optimize better terms around it in your next contract.
+If your carrier invoices regularly reveal any of the charges or surcharges we’ve talked about here, work with your carrier rep to optimize better terms in your next contract.

 - Get a better handle on your data.
-Consider tools that help ensure you’re being charged correctly and helps you spot inefficiencies you can resolve to save money.
+Consider tools that help ensure you’re being charged correctly and help you spot inefficiencies you can resolve to save money.

 We all know shipping is complex, and dimensional package issues are just the tip of the iceberg.
 For more on other shipping missteps, check out our white paper, Five Big Shipping Mistakes Your Company Is Likely Making.